SyncfusionExamples/connecting-databases-to-blazor-datagrid-component/Binding SQLite using CustomAdaptor/README.md

 2. Open ServerExplorer tab in Visual Studio.

-3. Add NORTHWND.MDF database located in the App_Data folder Grid_MSSQL project into the application.

-4. Replace connected database's connectionstring in OrderData.cs file.
+3. Replace your SQLite database's connectionstring in OrderData.cs file.

-5. Run the application
+4. Run the application